Th3Whit3Wolf/bloggly/api/prisma/seeds/posts/raphlinus/2020-10-24-text-layout.md

 ### Druid/Piet

-At this point, the Druid GUI toolkit does not have its own native text layout engine, but rather *does* provide a [cross-platform API][Piet text layout API] which is delegated to platform text layout engines, DirectWrite and Core Text in particular.
+At this point, the Druid GUI toolkit does not have its own native text layout engine, but rather _does_ provide a [cross-platform API][piet text layout api] which is delegated to platform text layout engines, DirectWrite and Core Text in particular.

 The situation on Linux is currently unsatisfactory, as it's based on the Cairo toy text API.
 There is work ongoing to improve this, but no promises when.